 A TWT requesting STA that receives an acknowledgment in response to a transmitted TWT Information frame that:

-Does not contain a Next TWT field shall consider that TWT session suspended, and can follow other individual TWT sessions, the procedure in 26.8.3 (Broadcast TWT operation), or the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.
+Does not contain a Next TWT subfield(#20333) shall consider the corresponding TWT agreement suspended, and can follow other individual TWT agreements, the procedure in 26.8.3 (Broadcast TWT operation), or the default PS procedure defined in 11.2 (Power management) until the TWT agreement is resumed(#20838).

-Contains a Next TWT field shall resume the corresponding TWT session, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.
+Contains a Next TWT subfield(#20333) shall consider the corresponding TWT agreement suspended and shall resume the TWT agreement(#21087, 20838) starting from the value indicated in the Next TWT subfield(#20333) of the transmitted TWT Information frame.

 NOTE—The TWT Flow Identifier, together with the MAC addresses of the TWT requesting STA and TWT Responding STA identifies the TWT agreement for which the TWT Information frame is sent (see 10.48.1 (TWT overview)).

-If the TWT Information frame contains an All TWT subfield equal to 1 then the above rules apply to all individual TWT sessions, except that the resumptions of the respective TWTs shall occur at the first TWT of the respective TWT session that occurs not earlier than the Next TWT value contained in the TWT Information frame, regardless of the value of the Flexible TWT Schedule Support field in the HE Capabilities element exchanged between the two STAs.(#16425)
+If the TWT Information frame contains an All TWT subfield equal to 1 then the above rules apply to all individual TWT agreements, except that the resumptions of the respective TWTs shall occur at the first TWT of the respective TWT agreement that occurs not earlier than the Next TWT value contained in the TWT Information frame, regardless of the value of the Flexible TWT Schedule Support field in the HE Capabilities element exchanged between the two STAs.(#21087, 20838) (#16425)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 21091, 21090, 20838):

-A TWT requesting STA that is in PS mode and that transmits a TWT Information frame to a peer STA may transition to doze state after receiving the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the AP in response and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.
-A TWT requesting STA that is in PS mode and that receives a TWT Information frame from a peer STA may go to doze state after transmitting the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the AP in response and shall resume TWT operation for the corresponding TWT session at the specified TWT indicated (if any) in the TWT Information frame.
+A TWT requesting STA that is in PS mode and that transmits a TWT Information frame to a TWT responding STA shall suspend the corresponding TWT agreement and may transition to doze state after receiving the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT responding STA in response, and shall resume TWT operation for the corresponding TWT agreement at the specified TWT indicated (if any) in the TWT Information frame.
+A TWT requesting STA that is in PS mode and that receives a TWT Information frame from a TWT responding STA shall suspend the TWT agreement and may go to doze state after transmitting the acknowledgment even if it has previously transmitted a PS-Poll or U-APSD trigger frame and has not yet received the expected frames from the TWT responding STA in response and shall resume TWT operation for the corresponding TWT agreement at the specified TWT indicated (if any) in the TWT Information frame.(#21090, 21091, 20838)

 TGax Editor: Change the heading of this subclause as follows (#CID 21089):

-TWT information for broadcast TWT
+TWT Information frame exchange for broadcast TWT(#21089)

 An HE STA that is a TWT scheduling AP may transmit a TWT Information frame to any of the members of a broadcast TWT schedule if the member has set the TWT Information Frame Disabled field to 0 in the TWT element sent when joining the broadcast TWT schedule.
 An HE STA that is a TWT scheduled STA may transmit a TWT Information frame to the TWT scheduling AP corresponding to a broadcast TWT schedule established by that STA if the AP has set the TWT Information Frame Disabled field to 0 in the broadcast TWT element it transmits.
 The HE STA sets the fields of the TWT Information frame as defined in 26.8.4.1 (General).